mautic/documentation/en/emails/manage_emails.md

 ### Tracking Pixel

-The tracking pixel image is appended to the email message, if enabled.
+The tracking pixel image is usually appended to the email message, if enabled.
 If needed, one could insert the tracking pixel image with the special token `{tracking_pixel}` at any place other within the text body.
-Beware that it should not be inserted directly after the opening `<body>` because this prevents correct display of pre-header text on some MUAs
+Beware that it should not be inserted directly after the opening `<body>` because this prevents correct display of pre-header text on some MUAs.

 ### Code Mode